13 Nov Cognitive Decline

 The importance of detecting the underlying reason and building a preventative plan

-To date, there is no current treatment that can prevent or cure cognitive impairment.
+To date, there is no current treatment that can prevent or cure cognitive decline.

 Dr. Dale Bredesen’s research helps us understand this complex and devastating condition.
 A better understanding of disease at the molecular level and underlying pathophysiological mechanisms could provide potential insights to develop novel treatment strategies to manage cognitive impairment.

-You won’t hear about Dr. Bredesen’s work in reversing the cognitive decline on the 06.00 o’clock news as mainstream medicine still expects one drug to fix a condition that can be characterized by 36 separate contributory causes.
+You won’t hear about Dr. Bredesen’s work in reversing cognitive impairment on the 06.00 o’clock news as mainstream medicine still expects one drug to fix a condition that can be characterized by 36 separate contributory causes.

 Dr. Bredesen explains that determining whether you have Alzheimer’s disease or not, does not help you to avoid it or reverse it.
 However, determining why you have Alzheimer’s is key to developing novel treatment options and preventative plans.